Arden and Ethan Ways

 In May 1987, Fulcrum sold a fifty-percent share of ARDEN FAIR to Boston-based AEW Capital Management.
 In mid-1988, the joint venture embarked on a massive mall renovation.
 The 30-year-old Sears was demolished and replaced with a 2-level (156,900 square foot) store.
 It opened, as a first phase of the mall's reconstruction, on March 29, 1989.

 The old Food Circus at ARDEN FAIR was renamed MARKET SQUARE AT ARDEN FAIR.
-It was retenanted by the United Artists Market Square at Arden Fair.
-This was a relocation of the in-mall 6-plex, which had been displaced by J.C.
+It was retenanted by the United Artists Market Square at Arden Fair, which was a relocation of the in-mall 6-plex displaced by J.C.
 Penney.
 The new cinema was dedicated on November 13, 1992.

 This debut was followed by those for California Pizza Kitchen (April 1993), Barnes & Noble (August 1993) and a Virgin Megastore (November 1994).
 In 1995, the MARKET SQUARE structure was renovated inside and out.
 In the mall proper, Weinstock's was rebranded -by Macy's- on May 31, 1996.